imanlab/dPMP/README.md

 ![VAE](img/CVAE+MLP.png)

+All the baselines have been tested both on joint and in task space.

 ## Build With

 All the models are trained using [Tensorflow 2.7](https://pypi.org/project/tensorflow/) .

 ## Getting Started

 ### Dataset

 The complete dataset is contained in the folder ```dataset/```.
 It is made by RGB images and the annotations of the ProMs weights of the collected demonstrations in  ```dataset/annotations```.
 The RGB images are separated in 3 folders:
 - ```dataset/rgb_segmented_white``` contains 252 RGB images with the annotated bounding box extracted with Detectron2 for which the trajectory has been collected.
 - ```dataset/additional_segmented``` contains 505 addtional RGB images with the annotated bounding box extracted with Detectron2 for which the trajectory has not been collected.
 - ```dataset/rgb_tot_white``` merges the 2 previous folders.

 The complete dataset can be downloaded at this [link](https://drive.google.com/drive/folders/1k7QSSXEPNbt2EQn0ZCS2IrFKZuag864N?usp=sharing)

+In the ```preprocessing/``` folder there are all the codes for the preprocessing of the collected images (segmentation) and trajectories.

 ### Code

 In the ```code/``` folder there are the scripts to train the Autoencoder and Variational Autoencoder models
 - ```code/Autoencoder```
 - ```code/VAE```